MilanTuryna/herocraft-webcms/readme.md

 ## Web (frontpage)
 - homepage
   - server status
-  - widget (set in administration, for example: discord, facebook atd.)
+  - widgets (set in administration, for example: discord, facebook atd.)
-  - last six articles
 - articles
 - pages
 - articles archives
+- sections
+- ticket login

 ## Panel
 The panel does not have many functions now, but we prepare more features.